Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Introduction

-Machine learning methods like random forests and neural networks have recently been used to build methods for estimating treatment effects and counterfactual prediction.
+Machine learning methods such as random forests and neural networks have recently been used to build methods for estimating treatment effects and counterfactual prediction.
 Some recent works have proposed methods for estimating non-parametric heterogeneous treatment effects based on random forests \cite{athey2019generalized,wager2018estimation}.
 Other works have employed neural networks for learning treatment invariant representation of confounders to adjust the observational distribution \cite{shalit2017estimating}, and variational autoencoders (VAE) \cite{kingma2013auto,rezende2014stochastic} for inferring unobserved confounders with proxies \cite{louizos2017causal} or inferring latent factors of treatment and decorrelating them with confounders \cite{zou2020counterfactual}.
 However, all of these works focus mainly on binary (or vector of binary) treatments.
-Our focus in this work is on a continuous treatment variable like price with the response being modeled using discrete distributions like Poisson with a non-linear demand-response function to model the price-demand relationship.
+In contrast, our focus in this work is on a continuous treatment variable such as price with the response being modeled using discrete distributions such as Poisson with a non-linear demand-response function to model the price-demand relationship.